Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

-We consider two sets of CC SNe yields that are commonly used in the literature, \citet{Nomoto2013} and \citet{Limongi2018}.
+We consider two sets of core-collapse (CC) SN yields that are commonly used in the literature, \citet{Nomoto2013} and \citet{Limongi2018}.
+We also investigate two widely-used sets of AGB yields from \citet{Karakas2010} and \citet{Cristallo2015}.

 The tables by \citet{Nomoto2013} include the yields from \citet{Nomoto2006}, \citet{Kobayashi2006}, \citet{Kobayashi2011}, and \citet{Tominaga2007}, who consider masses between $13$ and $\rm 40\ M_{\odot}$ and metallicities $Z$ between $0.001$ and $0.05$ (i.e. super-solar).
 The models hereby follow the mixing and fallback scheme by \cite{Umeda2002}.
 The yields are calibrated on observed spectra and light curves of CC SNe, with respect to the progenitor mass, explosion energy and \chem{Ni}{56} production of the models.
-In this paper, we do not include hypernovae, because their role in the chemical evolution is still debated \citep{Eitner2020}.
+In this paper, we do not include hypernovae, because their role in the chemical evolution is still debated \citep[see the discussion in][]{Eitner2020}.
 The \citet{Nomoto2013} massive star yields are complemented with AGB yields from \citet{Cristallo2015}.

 \citet{Limongi2018} focus on the analysis of the influence of rotational mixing on evolution and explosion physics of massive stars, and they present a set of yields for stars in the mass range of $\rm 13-120 \ M_{\odot}$ and $\rm [Fe/H]=0,-1,-2,-3$.
 Mixing-fallback is included only for stars with mass below $\rm 25 \ M_{\odot}$.
-In their recommended model, they also assume that stellar wind is the only contribution to the chemical enrichment beyond this mass threshold due to a complete BH collapse.
+In their recommended model, they also assume that stellar winds are the only contribution to the chemical enrichment above this mass threshold due to a complete BH collapse.
 In this work, we adopt their models computed using a metallicity-dependent average rotation velocity profile from \citet{Prantzos18}.
 It shall be noted that higher rotation velocities lead to continuous mixing during central He-burning that introduces an important source of neutrons, thereby allowing for a more efficient production of heavy nuclei and effectively increasing Mn abundances at low metallicities.
 These massive star yields are supplemented by AGB star yields from \cite{Karakas2010}.